DETAILED ACTION

 Double Patenting

-Claims 1-6 and 10-21 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-6 and 10-21 of copending Application No. 18/675,357 (published as PGPub US 2024/0400773).
+Claims 1, 5, 6, 10-21, and 25-29 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-6 and 10-21 of copending Application No. 18/675,357 (published as PGPub US 2024/0400773).
 Although the claims at issue are not identical, they are not patentably distinct from each other because US appl ‘357 claims a cellulosic composite comprising a thermoplastic polymer matrix and 5-80 wt % cellulose and/or lignocellulose fibers comprising a mixture of elongated fibers having average elongation equal to or less than 0.300 and rounded fibers having an average elongation equal to at least 0.325—wherein the mass fraction of rounded fibers is equal to or larger than the mass fraction of elongated fibers.
-The instant claims and the claims of US appl ‘357 overlap when the mass fractions of rounded fibers and elongated fibers are equal.

-Therefore, it would have been obvious to one of ordinary skill in the art to prepare a cellulosic composite comprising equal parts rounded and elongated fibers.
+Therefore, it would have been obvious to one of ordinary skill in the art to prepare a cellulosic composite comprising a larger amount of elongated fibers than rounded fibers based on the claims of US appl ‘357.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.